dthach89/The_Success_of_Bank_Telemarketing/README.md

 # The Success of Bank Telemarketing
 ## First Segment
 ### Overview
-In the first segment, you'll work with your project team and begin assigning roles and tasks.
-You'll also choose the type of data you'll work with.
-There are many different avenues for this, so remember not to get too bogged down in making this decision.
+In the first segment, the project team is begin assigning roles, tasks, and choosing the type of data to work with.
 ### Purpose
-By the end of this module, you will have created the foundation for your final project.
-By defining roles between your team members and establishing a communication structure beforehand, you'll already be off to a great start.
-Additionally, you'll complete the following tasks:
+By the end of the first segment, there is a foundation for the final project.
+By defining roles between team members and establishing a communication structure beforehand.
+Additionally, completing the following tasks:
 - Decide on a topic for the project—think of a question that can be answered using data.
 - Create a repository for the project and invite the other team members to join.
- 	- Source a dataset that will suit your needs (you can even use multiple datasets if applicable).
+- Source a dataset that will suit the needs (use multiple datasets if applicable).
- 	- Begin to clean, organize, and perform exploratory data analysis on your datasets so that they're ready for analysis.
+- Begin to clean, organize, and perform exploratory data analysis on the datasets so that they're ready for analysis.
 - Include mockups of a machine learning model and a database.
 ### Result
 #### Roles
 1. Square (Duc Thach)